Correction appended, Jan. 4

 As Lyft continues to face stiff competition from Uber, which is reportedly in the midst of raising a $2.1 billion mega-round, it plans to use new funding to add more drivers and passengers in the U.S., as well as hopefully increasing existing passengers’ usage of the service, said Lyft co-founder an president John Zimmer.

-In October, Lyft said it hit $1 billion in gross revenue run rate , though the company’s actual revenue is much smaller since it shares that money with drivers.
+In October, Lyft said it hit $1 billion in gross revenue run rate based on its gross bookings of $83 million , though the company’s actual revenue is much smaller since it shares that money with drivers.
 Zimmer declined to comment on whether Lyft is profitable yet, though a recent report from Bloomberg suggests that it’s far from it.

 Correction: An earlier version of this story misstated General Motors' plans.
 GM is offering short-term rentals to Lyft drivers.